Originally posted in 2015, this post was updated in August 2020.

 Learning how to manage emotions is both caught and taught.
 Educator responses to a child’s behaviour are the key to how the child manages their behaviour and emotions.
-As emotion coaches by modelling and explicit teaching we can have a major impact on children’s ability to learn to manage their emotions.
+When supporting social and emotional learning, modelling and explicit teaching can have a major impact on children’s ability to learn how to manage their emotions.

 Watch Be You webinar: Supporting children with complex needs.
 This recording explores:

 What role do I play as an educator?